-AUDITING A COURSE Students may audit most Hillsdale College courses on a no-credit basis; however, permission of the instructor and the appropriate division dean is required.
+AUDITING A COURSE Degree-seeking students may audit most Hillsdale College courses on a no-credit basis.
 Space in the course must be available and students taking the course for credit will be given first priority.
-Generally, only two students will be permitted to audit any individual course and exceptions must be approved by the division dean.
+Generally, only two students will be permitted to audit any individual course, and exceptions must be approved by the division dean.